hyperspy/hyperspyUI/doc/source/actions.rst

 Mean
 """"""""""""""""""""""""""""""""""""
-Plot the mean of the current signal.
+Plot the mean of the current signal across all navigation axes.

 Sum
 """"""""""""""""""""""""""""""""""""
-Plot the sum of the current signal.
+Plot the sum of the current signal across all navigation axes.

 Maximum
 """"""""""""""""""""""""""""""""""""
-Plot the maximum of the current signal.
+Plot the maximum of the current signal across all navigation axes.

 Minimum
 """"""""""""""""""""""""""""""""""""
-Plot the sum of the current signal.
+Plot the sum of the current signal across all navigation axes.

 Std.dev.
 """"""""""""""""""""""""""""""""""""
-Plot the standard deviation of the current signal.
+Plot the standard deviation of the current signal across all navigation axes.

 Variance
 """"""""""""""""""""""""""""""""""""
-Plot the variances of the current signal.
+Plot the variances of the current signal. across all navigation axes

 FFT